 Originally starting in Germany, Christmas markets have spread across Europe to become a festive tradition, and you find them in most cities, Paris included.
 Grab a cup of vin chaud while you wander around the market stalls housed in little wooden chalets, selling everything from handmade tree decorations and wooden gifts to cheeses from across France and Eiffel Tower shaped biscuits.

 There are markets – aka ‘Marchés de Noël’ – held across the city.
 The biggest are in La Défense, with over 350 stalls (Metro: La Défense), and along the Champs Elysées (Metro: Concorde or Champs Elysées-Clemenceau).
-There are also smaller neighbourhood markets like in Saint-Germain-des-Prés (Metro: Saint-Germain-des-Prés), at Saint-Lazare station (Metro: Saint-Lazare) and in Montmartre (Metro: Abbesses and Anvers) and in Square René Viviani near Notre Dame Cathedral (Metro: Saint-Michel or Cité).
+There are also smaller neighbourhood markets like in Saint-Germain-des-Prés (Metro: Saint-Germain-des-Prés), at Montparnasse station (Metro: Montparnasse) and in Montmartre (Metro: Abbesses and Anvers) and in Square René Viviani near Notre Dame Cathedral (Metro: Saint-Michel or Cité).
 Make sure to double check dates and details though – last year we read in several places online about there being a big market at Saint-Sulpice but turned up to find a deserted, empty square!